dontexpectanythingsensible/blog/posts/4-winning-the-game.md

 # Winning the game

-Now [I have a progress bar](/posts/4-winning-the-game.html) to show how close the player is to catching the fish, I need to add a way for the fish to actually be caught.
+Now [we have a progress bar](/posts/3-making-progress.html) to show how close the player is to catching the fish, we need to add a way for the fish to actually be caught.